mamersfo/aisland-doc/README.md

 ### Enter

 After each round, users are taken from the queue, and are set up to enter a match.
-So after entering the game you should check `matches` regularly to find out if you've been selected to perform in a match, and against which opponent:
+So after entering the game you should check `rounds` regularly to find out if you've been selected to perform in a match, and against which opponent:

-    GET /matches
+    GET /rounds

 Response: